-Student shot in hand at North Forest High School, police say
+Teen detained after student shot in hand after North Forest High School graduation practice, police say

-HOUSTON – Houston police are responding to a shooting at North Forest High School after a student was shot in the hand.
+HOUSTON – An 18-year-old is now being detained by police after a student was shot in the hand at North Forest High School Wednesday.

 The Houston Police Department said the shooting happened around 10:30 a.m. at 10726 Mesa Drive, adding that it is not an active shooter situation.
-The suspect fled the scene, police said, citing initial reports.
+The suspect fled the scene, police said.

-KPRC 2 is following this story and will update with more information as it becomes available.
+Houston Independent School District Police said the male student who was hit was grazed in the finger.
+Police said he was not involved in the incident.
+The student was not hospitalized.

+Shortly after the shooting, officers found a person in a gray truck in the 8200 block of Sterlingshire with gunshots in the truck’s side panel, the Houston Independent School District chief said in a news conference Tuesday afternoon.
+The vehicle matched witnesses’ descriptions, police said.

 HPD is responding to a shooting at North Forest High School (10726 Mesa Dr.) about 10:30 a.m.— Houston Police (@houstonpolice) June 9, 2021